Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

-To pinpoint the non-uniform evolution of the adjoint energy across wavenumber space, figure \ref{fig:adjoint_wavenumber} displays the shell-wise evolution of the energy of the mean ($E^{\dagger}(k,\tau) =\| \overline{\hat{\boldsymbol{u}}^{\dagger}}(k,\tau) \|^2$) and the mean of the energy (variance $\overline{\| \hat{\boldsymbol{u}}^{\dagger}(k,\tau) \|^2}$) as a function of wavenumber.
-The results demonstrate an interesting scale dependence of adjoint sensitivity in backward time.
-For large-scale motions (low wavenumbers), the adjoint energy exhibits only weak temporal variation.
-At small scales (high wavenumbers), the total adjoint energy experiences rapid amplification for both the mean and the variance.
-This divergence indicates that adjoint sensitivities at high wavenumbers are overwhelmed by incoherent growth associated with small-scale instabilities, rendering the corresponding gradient information unstable for numerical optimization.
-Physically, this spectral analysis provides compelling evidence that the ``reverse butterfly effect" in the adjoint equation manifests primarily at small scales.
+To pinpoint the non-uniform evolution of adjoint energy across wavenumber space, figure~\ref{fig:adjoint_wavenumber} shows the shell-wise energy of the ensemble-mean adjoint field, $E^{\dagger}(k,\tau)=\|\overline{\hat{\boldsymbol{u}}^{\dagger}}(k,\tau)\|^2$, and the corresponding ensemble-mean adjoint energy, $\overline{\|\hat{\boldsymbol{u}}^{\dagger}(k,\tau)\|^2}$, as functions of wavenumber.
+In decaying HIT, the large-scale adjoint components vary only weakly in backward time, whereas the high-wavenumber components amplify much more rapidly.
+Physically, this spectral analysis provides compelling evidence that the ``reverse butterfly effect" \citep{zaki2025arfm, wang_wang_zaki_2022} in the adjoint equation manifests primarily at small scales.
 The high-wavenumber components of the standard adjoint field are essentially noise that obscures the valuable low-wavenumber gradient information.
-This observation provides the physical justification for the preconditioning strategy proposed in this work: by damping the high-wavenumber components in the gradient definition, we can filter out the chaotic noise while preserving the reliable large-scale sensitivity, thereby improving the convergence and accuracy of the data assimilation.
+This scale-dependent growth shows that small-scale adjoint sensitivities are dominated by incoherent backward amplification, making the corresponding gradient information unreliable for optimization.
+It also provides the physical motivation for the proposed spectral preconditioning: damping high-wavenumber gradient components suppresses this unstable adjoint growth while preserving the more reliable large-scale sensitivity.